-The TEMAC solution can provide support for 1 Gb/s speed operation, 10 Mb/s and 100 Mb/s speed operation, and full tri-speed operation (10 Mb/s, 100 Mb/s, and 1 Gb/s speed capability).
+The TEMAC solution can provide support for 2.5 Gb/s and 1 Gb/s speed operation, 10 Mb/s and 100 Mb/s speed operation, and full tri-speed operation (10 Mb/s, 100 Mb/s, and 1 Gb/s speed capability).
 The choice available for speed support selection is dependent on the chosen physical interface:

-- If GMII, RGMII or Internal is selected, then tri-speed operation and 1 Gb/s operation are available for selection. - If MII is selected, then only 10 Mb/s and 100 Mb/s operation is available.
+- Only Internal mode is available when MAC data rate is set to 2.5 Gb/s. - If the MAC data rate is set to 1 Gb/s and GMII, RGMII, or Internal is selected, then tri-speed operation and 1 Gb/s operation are available for selection. - If the MAC data rate is set to 1 Gb/s and MII is selected, then only 10 Mb/s and 100 Mb/s operation is available.